getargv/getargv.cpp/README.md

 echo | clang++ -c -v -x c++ - 2>&1 | sed -Ee '/search starts here/,/End of search list/!d;/End of search list/q'
 ```

+> [!IMPORTANT]
-\attention On Apple Silicon (ARM) Macs, Homebrew installs native packages in `/opt`,
-and puts Intel libraries in `/usr/local`, so your compiler will only
-automatically pick up Intel libraries, which is almost certainly not what you
-want.
-You need to explicitly exclude `/usr/local` from your search paths in
-this case and add `/opt/`.
+> On Apple Silicon (ARM) Macs, Homebrew installs native packages in `/opt`, and puts Intel libraries in `/usr/local`, so your compiler will only automatically pick up Intel libraries, which is almost certainly not what you want.
+You need to explicitly exclude `/usr/local` from your search paths in this case and add `/opt/`.

 ### System Requirements